23 Dec Difference Between Banks & Insurance Companies

 Banks are an organization of settlement systems.
 Banks create credit, deal with the payment function and the liabilities are money.

 Insurer liabilities do not constitute money, rather they are an illiquid future financial claim.
 Insurers do not provide essential market utilities – coupled with the fact that they’re less integrated to the financial markets, in that they are not an organizationally part of the settlement of payment systems.

 SIMILARITIES BETWEEN BANKS & INSURANCE COMPANIES

-Certainly, there are similarities between them with both being financial intermediaries and with their respective roles as investors.
-There are two other areas related to systemic risk worth mentioning: Leverage and capital.
-While common to banks and insurers, each is used in very different ways.
+Certainly, there are similarities between banks and insurance companies, with both being financial intermediaries and with their respective roles as investors.
+There are two other areas related to systemic risk worth mentioning: leverage and capital.
+While both are common to banks and insurers, each is used in very different ways.